Nbodypp/HOW_final/README.md

 - solarsystem : inner planets of the Solar system
 - resoscatter : binary-single interaction
 - dragforce :
+- earthmoon : Earth and Moon moving in a Sun-like gravitational potential.
+Example and proof of concept of defining an external central potential. 'plot.py' will take the output from 'earthmoon' and plot the orbits of the Earth and Moon

 TODO: complete example description